 Some believe the stones to be a burial ground while others assert an astronomical function.
 Parts of it align perfectly with the sunset during the winter solstice and the sunrise with the summer solstice.
 Though any debate is purely speculation as no written evidence of its purpose has ever been unearthed.

 The majority of this information was found in Wikipedia.

 As I mentioned, those were the 17 monuments of the world, which correspond to the Safari Toobs.
-But don’t forget we also have a more comprehensive set of landmark 3-part cards of the world spanning all 6 inhabited continents in our Etsy shop.
+But don’t forget we also have a more comprehensive set of landmark 3-part cards of the world spanning all 6 inhabited continents in our shop.
 They will cover even more beautiful and ancient structures from across the globe, dating back many millennia.